laurajanefaulds/project4/README.md

 We plan to use our dataset to explore the relationships between the medical variables and demographic factors with the probability of a patient developing diabetes.

+Visualisation
+We used tableau to visualise our analysis of the dataset - https://public.tableau.com/app/profile/manisha.reza.paul/viz/Project4_16969896711930/Diabetesprediction?publish=yes

 Citations:
 1. https://www.kaggle.com/datasets/iammustafatz/diabetes-prediction-dataset/data
 2. https://www.hopkinsmedicine.org/health/conditions-and-diseases/diabetes/diabetes-and-high-blood-pressure